CHILDRIGHT2SLeep VIENNA CONFERENCE

 Collaborate to build a roadmap for advancing sleep care aligned with "Sleep as a Child’s Right."

-Join our immersive 1-day courses designed to explore transdisciplinary and transdiagnostic step-by-step diagnostics with a focus on creating child- and youth-centered care networks.
-These courses are tailored for participants at all levels, offering valuable insights into sleep medicine, sleep disorders, and sleep-related conditions.
+The immersive 1-day courses were designed to explore transdisciplinary and transdiagnostic step-by-step diagnostics with a focus on creating child- and youth-centered care networks.
+The courses were tailored for participants at all levels, aiming to offer valuable insights into sleep medicine, sleep disorders, and sleep-related conditions.

-Led by an international faculty of experts, the sessions combine interactive presentations and discussions to provide participants with practical knowledge and evidence-based strategies.
-Attendees will gain actionable skills to enhance diagnostic accuracy and improve care delivery in clinical practice.
+Led by an international faculty of experts, the sessions combined interactive presentations and discussions to provide participants with practical knowledge and evidence-based strategies.
+Attendees gained actionable skills to enhance diagnostic accuracy and improve care delivery in clinical practice.

 -

-The aim is to create a safe-space working atmosphere to enable knowledge exchange, target learning and show how sleep medicine and psychology can be implemented at all levels.
-Presentations and discussions are presented, discussed and supported in their implementation by an international faculty with experienced mentors and experts in an appreciative and open environment.
+The aim was to create a safe-space working atmosphere to enable knowledge exchange, target learning and show how sleep medicine and psychology can be implemented at all levels.
+Presentations and discussions were presented, discussed and supported in their implementation by an international faculty with experienced mentors and experts in an appreciative and open environment.

 -

-Our aim is to enable participants to make comparisons with national and international benchmarks in order to reduce blind spots and the associated uncertainties in the field of sleep medicine and psychology.
-This is intended to support the implementation of the step-by-step diagnostics that are urgently needed from a preventative medicine perspective in clinical practice, be it in private practice or at a university clinic.
+Our aim was to enable participants to make comparisons with national and international benchmarks in order to reduce blind spots and the associated uncertainties in the field of sleep medicine and psychology.
+This was intended to support the implementation of the step-by-step diagnostics that are urgently needed from a preventative medicine perspective in clinical practice, be it in private practice or at a university clinic.

 Crash Course I